RandalRoot/CloudBeesDemo/docs/index.md

 <img src="./images/Figure05.png" alt="Starting Python's interactive mode on Windows" width="80%" height="80%" />

-Figure 5.
-The Run dialog window
+_Figure 5.
+The Run dialog window_

 It is almost the same if you use a Mac, but now the Command Prompt is called a "Terminal" window.
 Open a Terminal window using Finder > Applications > Utilities > Terminal.app.
 You can access Python's interactive mode by typing in the "Python3" command in the Terminal window (Figure 6).

 <img src="./images/Figure06.png" alt="Starting Python's interactive mode on Mac OS" width="100%" height="100%" />

-Figure 6.
-A Mac Command prompt
+_Figure 6.
+A Mac Command prompt_

 **Note:** Remember, the macOS includes Python 2.x, so remember to use the correct version when running your code.
 On Mac, typing "python3" should connect you to your Python 3.x installation, while typing "python" will connect you to the Python 2.x installation.
 You can verify the version you are running using the -V switch from the command terminal of your computer (Figure 7).

  <img src="./images/Figure07.png" alt="Testing Pythons version with -V" width="60%" height="60%" />

- Figure 7.
-Running multiple versions of Python on the Mac OS.
+_Figure 7.
+Running multiple versions of Python on the Mac OS_

 ### The IDLE Code Editor